awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-key.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-kms-key-tags"></a>
-Assigns one or more tags to the replica key\.
+Assigns one or more tags to the key\.
 Tagging or untagging a KMS key can allow or deny permission to the KMS key\.
 For details, see [Using ABAC in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/abac.html) in the *AWS Key Management Service Developer Guide*\.
 For information about tags in AWS KMS, see [Tagging keys](https://docs.aws.amazon.com/kms/latest/developerguide/tagging-keys.html) in the *AWS Key Management Service Developer Guide*\.
 For information about tags in CloudFormation, see [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)\.
 *Required*: No